roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-08 ****** byNonStopFunGuy© "Are you hard again, Daddy?" inquired the insatiably horny, 18 year old brunette, her eyes looking up her father's naked body while her tongue continued to lap at his massive, oversized penis, tasting her cunt juices and his sperm all over it, "do you want to fuck your babygirl's cunt again, Daddy?"
+"Are you hard again, Daddy?" inquired the insatiably horny, 18 year old brunette, her eyes looking up her father's naked body while her tongue continued to lap at his massive, oversized penis, tasting her cunt juices and his sperm all over it, "do you want to fuck your babygirl's cunt again, Daddy?"

  Kneeling naked on her father's bed that summer weekend morning, Fallon felt her the sperm of her father's first orgasm drooling out of her shaved cuntlips, dripping down her tanned, creamy thighs.
 Her face was messy with the liquids from their incestuous sex that Saturday morning -- his sweat and cum, her cunt juices and saliva.
 As she cleaned off her Daddy's first orgasm from his awesome erection with her dainty tongue, she felt the rejuvenated shaft throbbing heat against her face, and the bulbous cockhead was leaking precum again.
 She could tell her father was ready for a second round of taboo daughter-fucking.